Acrisel/eventor/eventor/README.rst

     .. code-block:: python

-        Eventor(name='', store='', run_mode=RunMode.restart, recovery_run=None, logging_level=logging.INFO, config={})
+        Eventor(name='', store='', run_mode=RunMode.restart, recovery_run=None, run_id='', shared_db=False,
+                logging_level=logging.INFO, config={})

 Args
 ````

-    name: string id for Eventor object initiated
+    *name*: string id for Eventor object initiated.

-    store: path to file that would store runnable (sqlite) information; if ':memory:' is used, in-memory temporary
-        storage will be created.
-If not provided, calling module path and name will be used
-        with db extension instead of py
+    *store*: Eventor mechanism is built to work with SQLAlchemy.
+If store is provided, Eventor first check if store is a tag within config under **EVENTOR.DATABASE** (or whatever the environment variables *EVENTOR_CONFIG_TAG* and *EVENTOR_DB_CONFIG_TAG* points to) section.
+It the tag exists, it will pick its configuration as database configuration.
+If tag is not found, If tag is not provided, Eventor will tyr to look for *default* database configuration.
+Otherwise, *store* will be considered as a path to file that would store runnable (sqlite) information; if ':memory:' is used, in-memory temporary storage will be created.
+If not provided, calling module path and name will be used with db extension instead of '.py'.

-    run_mode: can be either *RunMode.restart* (default) or *RunMode.recover*; in restart, new instance or the run
-        will be created.
-In recovery,
+    *run_mode*: can be either *RunMode.restart* (default) or *RunMode.recover*; in restart, new instance or the run will be created.
+In recovery, if *shared_db* is set, run_id or the recovered program must be provided.

-    recovery_run: if *RunMode.recover* is used, *recovery_run* will indicate specific instance of previously recovery
-        run that would be executed.If not provided, latest run would be used.
+    *recovery_run*: if *RunMode.recover* is used, *recovery_run* will indicate specific instance of previously recovery run that would be executed.If not provided, latest run would be used.

+    *shared_db*: if set, db must not be in memory.
+In this case, a run_id must be provided or it will be generated.
+It signals Eventor that multiple programs will use the same database tables.

+    *run_id*: unique ID for the program run (excluding recovery_run).
+It is mandatory in *shared_db* mode, and if not provided, will be generated.

     config: keyword dictionary of default configurations.
 Available keywords and their default values:

         +---------------------+------------+--------------------------------------------------+